pysat/pysat/docs/examples.rst

 --------------------

-Plotting a series of orbit-by-orbit plots is a great way to become familiar with a data set.
+Plotting a series of orbit-by-orbit plots is a great way to become familiar with a satellite data set.
 If the data set doesn't come with orbit information, this can be a challenge.
 Orbits also go past day breaks, so if data comes in daily files this requires loading multiple files at once, joining the data together, etc. pysat goes through that trouble for you.